2024 Jeep Trackhawk: New Trackhawk Ultimate High-Performance SUV Review

 The Trackhawk version of the next-generation five-seater Grand Cherokee that will go into production in mid to late 2021 (though not expected to arrive in Australia until 2022) is more likely given it will be free of charge from home competition to FCA/Stellantis.

-While Jeep has yet to confirm the arrival of the Trackhawk variant with a new five- or seven-seater SUV version it is likely (though not confirmed) that a supercharged model will arrive after the launch of the regular five-seater model. and the naturally aspirated 64-liter SRT derivative.
+While Jeep has yet to confirm the arrival of the Trackhawk variant with a new five- or seven-seater SUV version it is likely (though not confirmed) that a supercharged model will arrive after the launch of the regular five-seater model. and the naturally aspirated 64-liter 2024 Jeep SRT derivative.

 Performance